h3rald/min/site/contents/get-started.md

 > %tip%
 >
-> You can enable _development mode_ (runtime checks and validations) by spacifying `-d` (`--dev`) when running a min program.
+> You can enable _development mode_ (runtime checks and validations) by specifying `-d` (`--dev`) when running a min program.
 If development mode is not enabled, min programs run faster.

 ## Compiling a min Program